-Join us in Italy for a immersive residential retreat!
-Please visit our retreat page for all the details!
+Join us in Italy for our next immersive residential retreat!
+Please visit our retreat page to find out more about the residentials!

 Eldership is a role all of us can inhabit regardless of age.
 Eldership qualities are grounded in timeless human virtues such as a non-judgmental attitude, patience, presence, deep listening, non-polarizing language, and curiosity towards the known and unknown.

 We facilitate the study of eldership, the ability to listen to our inner voice, the inner wise elder.
 If we can slow down enough, be present, we can hear our ‘inner elder’.
 In so doing, we hope to explore the question, “What is a life worth living?”
 We propose growing into an aware elder, not just an older person.